-Why do search engines index such a small fraction of the web?
+Why do search engines index such a small fraction of the Web?
 There may be a point beyond which it is not economical for them to improve their coverage or timeliness.
 The engines may be limited by the scalability of their indexing and retrieval technology, or by network bandwidth.
 Larger indexes mean greater hardware and maintenance expenses, and more processing time for at least some queries on retrieval.
 Therefore, larger indexes cost more to create, and slow the response time on average.
-There are diminishing returns to indexing all of the web, because most queries made to the search engines can be satisfied with a relatively small database.
-Search engines might generate more revenue by putting resources into other areas (for example, free e-mail).
-Also, it is not necessary for a page to be indexed for it to be accessible: a suitable query might locate another page that links to the desired page.
+There are diminishing They typically have two main methods for locating pages: following links to find new pages; and user registration.
+Because the engines follow links to find new pages, they are more likely to find and index pages that have more links to them.
+The engines may also use various techniques for choosing which pages to index.
+Therefore, the engines typically index a biased sample of the Web.
+To analyse bias in indexing, we measured the probability of a site being indexed as a function of the number of links to the site.
+We used AltaVista to obtain an estimate of the number of links to the home pages of the